Did you know that?

 Amsterdam has 165 canals!

-If we’re honest with you, holidays in Amsterdam are an eye-opening experience.
+If we’re honest with you, a holiday to Amsterdam is an eye-opening experience.
 Why?

 Because Amsterdam is full of contrasts.
 It combines so many cultures, ideologies, and lifestyles, creating a quirky atmosphere you won’t find anywhere else!

-To discover ALL you need to know about holidays in Amsterdam, from how to get there and around to the best areas to stay and many insider tips, all you have to do is read on!
+To discover ALL you need to know about planning a holiday to Amsterdam, from how to get there and around to the best areas to stay and many insider tips, all you have to do is read on!

 Amsterdam is one of the most picturesque European cities you’ll ever visit!
 Iconic architecture, postcard-perfect canals, a world-famous cycling culture, cosy coffee shops, delicious local cuisine, colorful tulip fields, and impeccable style are just some of the reasons why you should visit Amsterdam!
 But…where should you start from?